mrmod9/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 Use Python to understand bikeshare data.
+Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 bikeshare.py